Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-Who is on the road can affect the rate of fatalities as well, but not in the way you might think.
-We’re not talking about demographic information such as race, gender, or anything like that.
+Here, we’re not talking about demographic information such as race, gender, or anything like that.

 Person type, in this case, is more about the type of vehicle being driven and whether or not the person in that vehicle is an occupant, a pedestrian, or a cyclist.

-Fatalities by Person Type in Arizona
+Fatalities in Arizona by Person Type

 Person TypeNumber of Fatalities